takenet/blip-docs/source/includes/en/extensions/artificial-intelligence.md

 ### Send a 'rejected' feedback

-To submit a rejection feedback, it is necessary to enter the id of the correct intention for the case.
+To submit a rejection feedback, it is necessary to enter the id of the correct intent for the case.

 <aside class="notice">
-Note: Remember to replace the variable <b>{analyze_id}</b> for the analyze id you want to reject and <b>{other_intention_id}</b> for the intention identifier you really want to use.
+Note: Remember to replace the variable <b>{analyze_id}</b> for the analyze id you want to reject and <b>{other_intent_id}</b> for the intent identifier you really want to use.
 </aside>

 ```javascript